 Grand Marnier Liqueur

-The delicately fiery taste of Grand Marnier, created in 1880 by Alexandre Marnier-Lapostolle, has long been the toast of fine restaurants and elegant supper clubs.
+The delicately fiery taste of Grand Marnier Fine Cognac and Bitter Orange Liqueur was created in 1827 by Alexandre Marnier-Lapostolle, has long been the toast of fine restaurants and elegant supper clubs.
 Its exceptional aromatic complexity and distinctive smoothness make it an ideal addition to many cocktails and desserts.

 Grand Marnier Cordon Rouge is a liqueur made with an infusion of sweet and bitter orange peels, and a blend of cognac.
 It is one of the world's most awarded liquors, winning medals in international competitions since 1885.